 If you’ve recently opened the Task Manager to check what is causing the slow computer performance, you found a process called “Windows Modules installer worker” using CPU and Disk resources heavily.
 If you’re thinking about this unknown process running in the background, then, In this guide, we explain what it is and why it is essential on your computer.

 Windows Modules Installer is a process related to Windows update service.
 It’s a system process that runs in the background and enables the automatic installation of Windows updates.

 Windows Module Installer automatically checks for the updates in the background, if any update is available, it is downloaded and installed.
-This tool is important because it keeps your Windows bug-free by installing the updates regularly in the background.
+This tool is important because it keeps your Windows bug-free by installing the latest updates regularly in the background.

-If you are worried about this process, lest it is a virus, then don’t worry about it unless you notice that this process is continuously running in the background.
+If you are worried about this process, lest it is a virus, don’t worry about it unless you notice that this process is continuously running in the background.

 Fix: Windows Modules Installer Worker High CPU and Disk